16 Jan 2017

 In its Complaint, the DoJ alleges that Barclays sold bonds to investors substantiated by mortgages that brokers knew stood a very low chance of being repaid.

-Are Barclays’ actions a challenge to the increasingly vigorous policing of big banks by U.S. authorities for financial crimes and misconduct, or a quibble over amounts?
+Do Barclays’ actions represent a challenge to the increasingly vigorous policing of big banks by U.S. authorities, or are they simply a quibble over figures?